-In January 2011, MCJ began rotating their staff no less than every six months.
-After consulting with ALADS, a new Custody Directive "Mandatory Rotation of Line Personnel in Custody" (12-001) was published and disseminated to all custody personnel on February 17, 2012, mandating the rotation of all custody line personnel every six months.
+In January 2011, Men's Central Jail began rotating their staff no less than every six months.
+After consulting with ALADS, a new Custody Directive "Mandatory Rotation of Line Personnel in Custody" (12-001) was published and disseminated to all custody personnel on February 17, 2012, mandating the rotation of all Custody line personnel every six months within their assigned facility.
+All facilities (MCJ, TTCF, IRC, CRDF, MLDC, and all PDC facilities) began rotating personnel every six months effective February 17, 2012.
+The Department is currently assessing the feasibility of rotating deputies amongst proximate custody facilities.
+There are several logistical, scheduling, and labor issues that need to be overcome before this could be accomplished.